xyz-rainbow/XYZ-Vision/README.md

 ## Notes

-- Ensure you have a CUDA-capable GPU for faster processing (optional but recommended).
+- Ensure you have a CUDA-capable GPU for faster processing (optional but recommended) can work with only a CPU if needed.
 - The application will download the selected YOLOv8 model if it's not already present in the working directory.
 - For YouTube video processing, ensure you have a stable internet connection.